-Searching for Confederate military rolls
+Searching for Confederate military rolls in the Texas Digital Archive (TDA)

 To search the Texas Digital Archive (TDA) for a soldier or unit’s military roll, more commonly known as a muster roll, you will first want to locate the soldier or unit’s military roll number.
 The instructions on this page will guide you through the steps needed to locate the needed information and conduct a successful search.